Why stacking 7 tools costs more than an integrated solution

 Rapid return on investment

 Studies on the ROI of integrated solutions show encouraging results.
-According to a WPForms analysis (2024), the average ROI of an integrated CRM is achieved in 13 months.
+According to an analysis by WPForms (2024), the average ROI of an integrated CRM is achieved in 13 months.
 And that’s for a simple CRM, not a complete all-in-one solution.

 For an all-in-one agency management platform, the typical timeline looks like this:

-- First visible savings by the end of the first month
+- First visible savings at the end of the first month

 - Teams master the platform